markmipt/biosaur2/README.md

 All available arguments can be shown with command "biosaur2 -h".

 The default parameter minlh (the minimal number of consecutive scans for peptide feature) is 1 and this value is optimimal for ultra-short LC gradients (a few minutes).
-For the longer LC gradients, this value can be increased to reduce feature detection time and removing noise isotopic clusters.
+For the longer LC gradients, this value can be increased for reducing of feature detection time and removing noise isotopic clusters.

 For TOF data please add "-tof" argument.